What is the difference between the VR8500 and the VR9500?

 Thus, a 10% distortion (0.1 ratio) will show up as -20 dB.

 |Change in dB||Change in %||Change in dB||Change in %||Change in dB||Change in %|

 Here is an example showing harmonic distortion from a sine wave generator.
 The generator is set to 100 Hz.
 The third harmonic is the highest spike and is 40 dB ( 4 major divisions )down from the 100 Hz fundamental.
 This test reports the third harmonic distortion at 1%, which matches the specification for this waveform generator.
 Also, 40 dB correlates to 1% on the table.

 Where can I get additional training for my VibrationVIEW system?

 What hardware warranty is available for my Vibration Research controller?

-The VR9500 Revolution controller comes with a 3 year hardware warranty, which can be extended to a lifetime warranty by continued (no lapse) renewal of your Upgrades & Support Agreement.
-Please contact Vibration Research or your sales representative for more information about this.
+The VR9500 Revolution controller comes with a three year hardware warranty, which can be extended to a lifetime warranty by continual renewal (no lapse) of your Upgrades & Support Agreement.
+VR warrants the controller hardware to be free of defects in material and craftsmanship.
+The warranty covers hardware failure under normal conditions and does not cover damage due to wear and tear, nor your neglect, misuse, or failure to follow instructions relating to the hardware’s use.
+Please contact Vibration Research or your sales representative for more information about our warranty.